Rethinking Reward Models for Multi-Domain Test-Time Scaling: Practical Guidelines, Limitations, and Future Work

-\paragraph{Limitations.} While we present a thorough analysis of four reward model variants, our study has several limitations: (i) we evaluate only tasks with \textbf{verifiable outcomes} (\eg, math and non-math multiple–choice), which may not generalize to open-ended generation. (ii) All models are trained via \textbf{supervised fine–tuning}.
+\paragraph{Limitations and future work.} While we present a thorough analysis of four reward model variants, our study has several limitations: (i) All models are trained via \textbf{supervised fine–tuning}.
 One could instead use a generative verifier to roll out rationales and treat agreement between their verdict and the GT label as a reward signal for reinforcement learning (RL).
-Because using RL to train verifiers/reward models is uncommon and introduces additional confounders, we exclude RL-based training from our analysis. (iii) Owing to computational constraints, we adopt \textbf{LoRA adapters} rather than full-parameter fine-tuning.
-This choice may affect performance and scaling behavior, however, we expect the qualitative trends to hold. (iv) Following most of the PRM literature~\citep{prm800k, versaprm}, we do not consider \textbf{tool use}, however, \citet{verification-tool} showed that tool use can help reduce auto-label noise.

-\paragraph{Future work.} In future work, we plan to extend our analysis to open-ended generation, broader task domains, and a wider range of model families and training regimes, and to explicitly study tool-augmented verification and inference pipelines to assess their impact on label quality.
+Because using RL to train verifiers/reward models is uncommon and introduces additional confounders, we exclude RL-based training from our analysis. (ii) Owing to computational constraints, we adopt \textbf{LoRA adapters} rather than full-parameter fine-tuning.
+This choice may affect performance and scaling behavior.
+However, we expect the qualitative trends to hold. (iii) Following most of the PRM literature~\citep{prm800k, versaprm}, we do not consider \textbf{tool use}, however, \citet{verification-tool} showed that tool use can help reduce auto-label noise.
+In future work, we plan to extend our analysis to broader task domains, model families, and training regimes.
+We also plan to explicitly study tool-augmented verification and inference pipelines.